janhq/docs/blog/2024-03-19-TensorRT-LLM.md

   | RTX 3090 Desktop (Ampere) | 24             | 10,496     | 328          | 384                    | 935.8                   |
   | RTX 4060 Laptop (Ada)     | 8              | 3,072      | 96           | 128                    | 272                     |

-  Both desktop GPUs utilize PCIE lane 450, offering substantial bandwidth at 63.015 Gbps, in contrast to the RTX 4070 laptop's more limited capabilities due to power and thermal restrictions.
+  Both desktop GPUs utilize PCIE 5.0, offering substantial bandwidth at 63.015 Gbps, in contrast to the RTX 4070 laptop's more limited capabilities due to power and thermal restrictions.

 :::warning[Low-spec Machines?]